Beer and Food

 Con: in some cases, the food could over-power the beer and it could get lost.

-Our best advice?
 Try a multitude of options.
 Try and try again.
 You will know when you've found a great match when your taste buds light up and both (beer & food) taste better.

 TIP 2: contrast

-Pair beer & food with opposite flavours
+Pair beer & food with opposing flavours

 This approach embraces the philosophy that opposites attract.
 The Contrast method consist in matching a beer with a food completely unlike it to create synergy: two substances combined to produce a sum greater than its parts.
+They both get to shine brighter, thanks to its table companion.

 By creating a duality between different characteristics, we allow multiple parts of our senses of smell and taste to be stimulated simultaneously.
-More sensors get turned on in our bodies.
-The key is to play with the five basic tastes the tongue can detect:
+The volume of the experience turns up as more sensors get turned on in our bodies.
+The key is to play with the five basic tastes the tongue can detect & make them interact: sour, bitter, salty, sweet and umami.

 TRY MATCHING:

-• Lager beers with creamy risotto
+Pale lagers with creamy risotto

-• Wheat beers with seafood
+Wheat beers with seafood

-• Dark, sweet beers with peppery dishes
+Dark, sweet beers with peppery dishes, rye bread sandwich

 TIP 3: Go WILD

-pair something totally out of the box
+Pair beer with something totally out of the box

 Con: the bigger the risk, the greater the fall; get ready for some massive flops.